deepshard/get-started-with-hyphae/README.md

 See the [`AskForHelp` tool](example_apps/Code/code.py#L141-L156) in the Code app for another example of using other models for help:

-You can do cool stuff like making an expert function that you can build context for on specific things you would like!

 ```python
 @hyphae.tool("Researcher - Discuss the selected paper with an expert")